 What if you decide to cycle home after a night at the pub?
 What if you’re riding in a roadworthy mobility scooter?

-However, bicycles aren’t mechanically propelled, and mobility scooters are classed as ‘invalid carriages’.
+However, bicycles aren’t mechanically propelled, and mobility scooters are exempt from most driving laws.

 Neither require a driving licence, car tax or car insurance to use, and neither come under the same legislation that applies to cars.

 While the strict laws around drink-driving don’t apply to cyclists, it’s still an offence to ride a bicycle ‘while unfit to ride through drink or drugs’ and comes with a fine of £1,000.
 But the police are unable to demand a breath, blood or urine sample from cyclists.

 As for mobility scooters, you’re required to follow the Highway Code when driving one on the road.

 This means that drink-driving laws apply to you the same as a car driver.

 If you’re in an accident while driving over the limit or unfit to drive through drink or drugs, your cover might be invalid.
 Most car insurance companies have a clause stating this.

-This means that you wouldn’t be entitled to any payout from your insurer.
+This means that you aren't entitled to any payout from your insurer.
 And any other costs involved - eg a damage claim from another driver - would likely be your responsibility.

 Having a drink-driving conviction might also mean you’re likely to see a sizable increase in your insurance prices.
 Some insurers might refuse to cover convicted drivers.

 If you’re a passenger in a car with a drink-driver and you’re involved in an accident, any compensation you might be entitled to could be reduced.

 This counts as 'contributory negligence'.
 By getting in the car with someone who’s unfit to drive, you’ve contributed to your own injuries in a similar way to being in the car without a seatbelt.